Hepatic Resection

 Intraoperative ultrasound confirmed [lesion location and margins / no satellite lesions].

-[RIGHT HEPATECTOMY:] The right hepatic artery was identified, clipped, and divided.
+[RIGHT HEPATECTOMY:] The right hepatic artery was identified, [suture-ligated and / clipped and] divided.
 The right portal vein was suture-ligated and divided.
 The line of demarcation [appeared / was marked with electrocautery].
-The right hepatic vein was dissected at the IVC and [controlled with a vascular stapler / suture-ligated].
+The liver was mobilized further; retrohepatic inferior vena cava exposed and short hepatic veins (accessory hepatic veins) individually ligated and divided.
+The right hepatic vein was dissected at the IVC and [controlled with a vascular stapler / suture-ligated and divided].

 Parenchymal transection was performed along the [right hepatic / Cantlie's line] using [CUSA / Harmonic scalpel / Kelly-clamp fracture / LigaSure] technique.
 Intrahepatic bile ducts and vessels were controlled with [clips / suture ligation / vascular staplers] as encountered.
-[Pringle maneuver applied for [X] minutes total warm ischemia.]
+[Pringle maneuver applied [continuously / intermittently (15 min clamp / 5 min release cycles)] for [X] minutes total warm ischemia.]

 The specimen was removed.
 The resection surface was inspected.
 [Bile leak tested with saline under pressure / green dye / cholangiogram; no leak.]
 Argon beam coagulator used on cut surface for hemostasis.
 [Fibrin sealant applied.]